-The Bunchgrass State (1) transitions to the Altered Bunchgrass State (2) if bluebunch wheatgrass, by dry weight, decreases to below 10% or if bare ground cover is increased beyond 20%.
-The driver for this transition is loss of taller bunchgrasses, which creates open areas in the plant canopy with bare soil.
-Soil erosion results in decreased soil fertility, driving transitions to the Altered Bunchgrass State.
-There are several other key factors signaling the approach of transition T1A: increases in soil physical crusting, decreases in cover of cryptogamic crusts, decreases in soil surface aggregate stability and/or evidence of erosion including water flow patterns, development of plant pedestals, and litter movement.
-The trigger for this transition is improper grazing management and/or long-term drought leading to a decrease in bluebunch wheatgrass composition to <15% and reduction in total plant canopy cover.
+The Reference State (1) transitions to the Altered State (2) if bluebunch wheatgrass, by dry weight, decreases to below 10 percent or if bare ground cover increases beyond 15 percent.
+The driver for this transition is the loss of taller bunchgrasses, which creates open areas in the plant canopy with bare soil.
+Soil erosion reduces soil fertility, which drives transitions to the Altered State.
+There are several other key factors signaling the approach of transition T1A: increases in soil physical crusting, decreases in cover of cryptogamic crusts, decreases in soil surface aggregate stability, and/or evidence of erosion including water flow patterns, development of plant pedestals, and litter movement.
+The trigger for this transition is improper grazing management and/or long-term drought, leading to a decrease in bluebunch wheatgrass composition to less than 10 percent and a reduction in total plant canopy cover.

+Brush Management

-Brush Management Prescribed Burning Prescribed Grazing
+Prescribed Burning

-Transition T1C State 1.1 to 1.3
+Transition T1C State 1 to 3

-The Bunchgrass State (1) transitions to the Degraded Shrub/Shortgrass State (3) when Bluebunch wheatgrass is removed from the plant community and Needle-and-thread is subdominant to short statured bunchgrasses such as Sandberg bluegrass.
-The trigger for this transition is loss of taller bunchgrasses, which creates open spaces with bare soil.
-Soil erosion results in decreased soil fertility, driving transitions to the Degraded Shrub/Shortgrass State.
-There are several other key factors signaling the approach of transition T1C: increases in soil physical crusting, decreases in cover of cryptogamic crusts, decreases in soil surface aggregate stability and/or evidence of erosion including water flow patterns, development of plant pedestals, and litter movement.
+The Reference State (1) transitions to the Degraded State (3) when bluebunch wheatgrass is removed from the plant community and needle and thread is subdominant to short-statured bunchgrasses such as Sandberg bluegrass.
+The trigger for this transition is the loss of taller bunchgrasses, which creates open spaces with bare soil.
+Soil erosion reduces soil fertility, causing transitions to a degraded state.
+There are several other key factors signaling the approach of transition T1C: increases in soil physical crusting, decreases in cover of cryptogamic crusts, decreases in soil surface aggregate stability, and/or evidence of erosion including water flow patterns, development of plant pedestals, and litter movement.
 The driver for this transition is improper grazing management, intense or repeated fires, and/or heavy human disturbance.
 Rapid transition is generally realized where livestock are confined to small pastures for long periods of time.

-Transition T1B State 1.1 to 1.4 Healthy plant communities are most resistant to invasion however, regardless of grazing management, without some form of active weed management (chemical, mechanical, or biological control) and without prevention the Bunchgrass State (1) can transition to the Invaded State (4) in the presence of aggressive invasive species such as spotted knapweed, leafy spurge, and cheatgrass.
-The Central Rocky Mountain Valleys tend to resists invasion of cheatgrass however repeated heavy grazing or intense human activities can open the interspaces of the bunchgrass community and allow for encroachment.
+Healthy plant communities are most resistant to invasion however, regardless of grazing management, without some form of active weed management (chemical, mechanical, or biological control) and without prevention, the Reference State (1) can transition to the Invaded State (4) in the presence of aggressive invasive species such as spotted knapweed, leafy spurge, and cheatgrass.
+The Central Rocky Mountain Valleys tend to resist invasion by cheatgrass; however, repeated heavy grazing or intense human activities can open the interspaces of the bunchgrass community and allow for encroachment.
 Long-term stress conditions for native species (e.g., overgrazing, drought, and fire) accelerate this transition.
 If populations of invasive species reach critical levels, the site transitions to the Invaded State.
 The trigger for this transition is the presence of aggressive invasive species.
-Species composition by dry weight of invasive species approaches 10%.
+The species composition by dry weight of invasive species approaches 10 percent.